Dr Patay's medical kit with complete set of emergency surgical instruments

 Flag of the Cruz Blanca Neutral Mexicana

-Images, Objekte, Gender and diversity
+Images, Objects, Gender and diversity

 Two columns and a fragment of marble from the Castle of the Materity of Elne

-Images, Objekte, Gender and diversity
+Images, Objects, Gender and diversity

 Bullet received by ICRC delegate Dr Georges Henny

-Images, Objekte
+Images, Objects

 Dunant-Passy Nobel Prize

-Images, Objekte
+Images, Objects

 Artisanal femoral prosthesis, Angola, 1996